versionone/VersionOne.AppCatalog.Web/TECHNICAL.md

 * Built-in support for Node.js
 * Tight integration with GitHub for continous deployment on push to branch
-* App Settings exported as environment variables Node can read with nConf
+* App settings exported as environment variables Node can read with nConf
 * Dashboard, monitoring, logs, and FTP access

 ### Built-in support for Node.js